 Kicking off her blues career in her first performance with her band, Paula won the Golden Gate Blues Society's Battle of the bands.
 One week later, Paula won the Monterey Bay Blues Festival's battle of the bands.
 She beat out numerous bands winning her the honor of representing the San Francisco Bay Area at the 2012 IBC where she finished in the top three of the worldwide competition held in Memphis, Tennessee annually.
 The competition features more than 140 bands from almost every state and more than 20 countries abroad.

-Paula released her debut album "Turning on the Naughty" and received worldwide press attention and airplay on more than 3000 stations globally.
-Elwood BLues (AKA Dan Aykroyd) even
+Paula released her debut album "Turning on The Naughty" and received worldwide press attention and airplay on more than 3000 stations globally.
+Elwood Blues (AKA Dan Aykroyd) even

 Since her first blues show in the fall of 2011, She has been selling out almost every show she plays.
-Paula has been hailed as "The rightful heir of Etta James" (AT The Crossroads) "A Force of Nature" (Cashbox Magazine) and "BLues with Balls" (Rootstime Magazine).
+Paula has been hailed as "The rightful heir of Etta James" (At The Crossroads) "A Force of Nature" (Cashbox Magazine) and "Blues with Balls" (Rootstime Magazine).
 Blues writer Dorothy Hill called Paula's show "The Hottest Act and most exciting sound to hit the blues in years!"

 Monterey Weekly summarizes perfectly: "With Harris' powerful vibrato and a gamut of original tunes laden with humor, sexual innuendo, and relationship reflection, the green-eyed South Carolina native embodies the same stuff that made Etta James a legend before her."
 In fact, frequent comparisons to Etta James prompted writer Adam Joseph to say "If Etta James fronted the Tower of Power and they were a funky blues band it would sound a lot like Paula Harris!"
 With the new album expect comparisons to Phyllis Hyman, Sarah Vaughan and Dinah Washington.